What Is TACACS?

 TACACS vs. TACACS+ vs. HWTACACS

-If you want to check which attributes have the same field definitions and descriptions, see the related documents of Huawei devices for HWTACACS attribute information.
-For example, if you want to obtain HWTACACS attribute information on Huawei S5700 series switches running V200R020C10, see "HWTACACS Attributes" in User Access and Authentication Configuration Guide.
+Different vendors define and explain extended attributes in different ways.
+If you need to query the field definition and description of HWTACACS attributes, see the related documents of Huawei devices.
+For example, if you want to obtain HWTACACS attribute information on Huawei S5700 series switches running V600R024C00, see "HWTACACS Attributes" in User Access and Authentication Configuration Guide.
 For TACACS+ attribute information, see "TACACS Attribute-Value Pairs" on the Cisco website.

 Comparison Between HWTACACS/TACACS+ and RADIUS